 Let's think about that a bit.
 Paul never quoted Matthew 28:19-20.
 He never quoted Acts 1:8.
 Luke, the author of Acts, was one of Paul's traveling companions.
 So, Paul would have known Jesus' words recorded by Luke in Acts 1:8: "You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
 Paul would surely have heard or read Luke's version of the Great Commission: "This is what is written: The Messiah will suffer and rise from the dead on the third day, and repentance for the forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem."
 (Luke 24:46-47).

 So, does Paul's lack of direct reference to the Great Commission mean that world evangelism was not on his radar?
 No. Absolutely not.
 To begin with, Paul referred to himself as "an apostle to the Gentiles" (Romans 11:13).
-To First Century Jews, Gentile was not a nationality nor a specific ethnic group.
+To First Century Jews, Gentile was not a nationality or a specific ethnic group.
 Gentiles were simply people who were not Jews.
 The word meant everyone in the world apart from the biological descendants of Abraham, Isaac, and Jacob.
 For this reason, the Bible League International's Easy-to-Read Version translates Paul's words in Romans 11:13 as "I am an apostle to the non-Jewish people."

 A few years after Paul's conversion on the Damascus road, the Holy Spirit led Antioch believers to commission him and Barnabas as expatriate missionaries.
 On successive trips, Paul spent considerable time evangelizing in several cities around the northwestern rim of the Mediterranean.
 Publishers frequently include maps of those "missionary journeys" in the back of Bibles.
 Paul's 15-20 years of apostolic ministry resulted in clusters of church plants in four Roman Empire provinces.
-So, it can be said that Paul obeyed the "go" of Christ's Great Commission even though we have no record of him ever quoting that command of Jesus.
+So, it can be said that Paul obeyed the "go" of Christ's Great Commission, even though we have no record of him ever quoting that command of Jesus.

 The question then is: Since Paul spent years doing what the Great Commission exhorts us to do, why didn't he quote those words of Jesus?
 Well, he did, . . . at least in a sense.
 He often referred to Abraham.
 Why is that significant?
 Well, Abraham's call from God in Genesis 12:1-3 speaks clearly of world evangelism.
 In Galatians 3:8, Paul says God announced the Gospel to Abraham, including the fact that all the people groups of the earth would be blessed.
 In Paul's mind, the Great Commission was not something brand-new.
 He understood that the call to make disciples among the nations had been announced two thousand years earlier to Abraham.
 Indeed, that idea of proclaiming God's message to the whole world is referred to in various ways throughout the rest of the Old Testament.
 In pointing to what God said to Abraham, it can be said that Paul was referencing the "original" Great Commission.
 Matthew 28:19-20 is simply a restatement of Genesis 12:3 and its repetitions in Genesis 18, 22, and 26.